alanlujan91/SequentialEGM/content/paper/3_multdim.md

 The resulting endogenous grid in this problem is irregular and unstructured, unlike the curvilinear grid in the labor-leisure problem of [Section %s](#method).
 The interpolation techniques required for this more complex case are discussed in detail in [Section %s](#multinterp).

-The pension deposit problem reveals a new challenge: even when we successfully apply EGM at each stage, the resulting endogenous grids may be highly irregular.
-This brings us to the interpolation problem.
+Successful EGM application at each stage does not guarantee regular grids.
+The pension deposit problem generates highly irregular endogenous grids, presenting an interpolation challenge.